M0d-4/AppNest/README.md

 ### "Open In App" Support
 - Tap the link icon in the top-right corner of the "Apps" tab and input the URL.
 LiveContainer will detect the appropriate app and ask if you want to launch it.
 - What's more, you can share a web page to LiveContainer using [this shortcut](https://www.icloud.com/shortcuts/44ea82ce7ed8469ea24198c375db09a0).
 Be sure to add this shortcut to "Favorites" in share sheet actions.

-## Compatibility
-Unfortunately, not all apps work in LiveContainer, so we have a [compatibility list](https://github.com/LiveContainer/LiveContainer/labels/compatibility) to tell if there is apps that have issues.
-If they aren't on this list, then it's likely going run.
-However, if it doesn't work, please make an [issue](https://github.com/LiveContainer/LiveContainer/issues/new/choose) about it.

 ## Building
 Open Xcode, edit `DEVELOPMENT_TEAM[config=Debug]` in `xcconfigs/Global.xcconfig` to your team id and compile.